bobor16/SmartRetail_Innovation/README.md

 ### Smart Retail

-To connect to firebase create a config.h in the smart_retail directory and add the following
+To connect to firebase create a config.h in the /smart_retail directory and add the following
 ```
 #define myWifiSSID "your-wifi-ssid"
 #define myWifiPwD "your-wifi-pwd"